-- a) During the previous year ended March 31, 2021, the Company has entered into an Investment Agreement with CA Cloud Investments (formerly Comfort Investments II) ('investor').
+- a) During the year ended March 31, 2021, the Company has entered into an Investment Agreement with CA Cloud Investments (formerly Comfort Investments II) ('investor').
 In accordance with the said agreement, the investor will subscribe to 17,880,000 compulsorily convertible preference shares ('CCPS'), each at Rs.
 1,000, and 10 equity shares, each at Rs.
 5,780 (including securities premium of Rs.
-5,770), of Nxtra Data Limited for an aggregate consideration of Rs.
+5,770), of the Company for an aggregate consideration of Rs.
 17,880 in three separate tranches.
-During the previous year ended March 31, 2021, the Company has received the first tranche of Rs.
-7,000 and has allotted 7,000,000 CCPS and 10 equity shares to the investor.
-During the current year ended March 31, 2022, the Company has received the second and third tranche of Rs.
-10,880 and has allotted 10,880,000 CCPS to the investor.
-These amounts have been classified as liability (refer note 16). - b) On March 16, 2022, the Company got its commercial papers listed for Rs.
-2,450 which will get matured on February 7, 2023.
-The listing is pursuant to SEBI circulars SEBI/HO/IMD/DF2/P/2019/104 dated October 1, 2019 and SEBI/HO/DDHS/DDHS/CIR/P/2019/115 dated October 22, 2019 (refer note 14). - c) The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post-employment benefits received Presidential assent in September 2020.
+Till March 31, 2022, the Company has received all three tranches of Rs.
+17,880 and has allotted 17,880,000 CCPS and 10 equity shares to the investor.
+Further, during the year ended March 31, 2023, based on terms of Investment Agreement, the said CCPS have been converted into 2,854,461 equity shares of Rs 10/- each.
+Post conversion, the investor now holds 24.04% equity stake in the Company. - b) The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post-employment benefits received Presidential assent in September 2020.
 The Code has been published in the Gazette of India.
 The Ministry of Labour and Employment ('Ministry') has issued draft of the Code on Social Security (Central) Rules, 2020 on November 13, 2020 and has invited suggestions from stakeholders which are under active consideration by the Ministry.
 However, the date on which the Code will come into effect has not been notified.
 The Company is assessing the impact of the Code and will record any related impact in the period in which the Code becomes effective.